Date of Adoption: 04/15/2017

 -Aggression towards students/adults in the community

-Time out and isolated time out are prohibited.
-Certain physical restraints under the Mandt system and in which staff have been specifically trained (as listed below) may be utilized only when the student’s behavior presents an imminent danger of serious physical harm to the student or others, other less restrictive and intrusive measures have been tried and proven ineffective in stopping the imminent danger of serious physical harm, there is no known medical contraindication to its use on the student, and the school staff members or members applying the intervention have been trained in its safe application.
+The use of isolated time out is prohibited at Soaring Eagle Academy.
+Certain physical restraints under the Safety-Care ® system and in which staff have been specifically trained (as listed below) or time out may be utilized only when the student’s behavior presents an imminent danger of serious physical harm to the student or others, other less restrictive and intrusive measures have been tried and proven ineffective in stopping the imminent danger of serious physical harm, there is no known medical contraindication to its use on the student, and the school staff members or members applying the intervention have been trained in its safe application.

 Emergency or restrictive intervention in a Community Setting or Vehicle:

 At times, dysregulation resulting in physical acts to others or self may occur while in vehicles or on a community outing.
-In such cases, staff will intervene following Mandt Training Protocol (see steps below).
+In such cases, staff will intervene following Protocol Safety-Care ® (see steps below).
 If least restrictive interventions are unsuccessful to provide for the immediate safety of everyone involved, more restrictive intervention may be necessary.

 It is very important that signs of dysregulation and anxiety are identified and addressed at the earliest level possible to avoid dysregulation that may lead to physical acting out.